stanfrbd/react-implem/docs/Response_Actions/RA_3103_block_external_domain.md

 Warning:

 - Be careful blocking doman names.
 Make sure it's not a cloud provider or a hoster.
 If you would like to block something that is hosted on a well-known cloud provider or on a big hoster doman, you should block (if applicable) a specific URL using alternative Response Action

+## General guidelines

+- Make sure you have approval from the CIRT manager before blocking a domain name.
+- Use your internal processes and tools to block the domain name.
+- Make sure to have traceability of the action (ticket, who did it, logs, etc.).
+- Document the action taken in the incident ticket.

+Note: don't block domain names from well-known cloud providers or hosters, unless you are blocking a specific URL using alternative Response Action.
+If you use IOC management, make sure there is a review of the domain name after 30 days to see if it's still malicious or not.